rackerlabs/support-how-to/content/cloud-networks/understand-ip-options.md

 - Connected services

-The following table describes the available IP address typess, explains when and why each is used, and links to documents that explain how to use them.
+The following table describes the available IP address types, explains when and why each is used, and links to documents that explain how to use them.

 IP address type | Description | Role | Related article